 Good to know: Dandelions grow everywhere!
 In ancient times they were used for many different reasons, like digestive issues, warts, kidney problems.
 Many of the same benefits the Sowthistle has.

 When the flower dries it becomes really delicate and white.
 We can all remember picking them and trying to blow them all off as children!

 Common Purslane (Glistrida in Greek)

-So Common Purslane is actually Antrakla in Greek, but in Corfu in the villages we call it Glistrida.
+So Common Purslane is actually Antrakla in Greek, but in Corfu, in the villages, we call it Glistrida.
 Glistrida means slippery.
-They say that is slide down your throat easily and after eating you talk a lot!
+They say that it slides down your throat easily and after eating you talk a lot!
 Glistrida can be found everywhere in Corfu, in spring and summer.

 Many Greeks eat it raw in their salad.
 However, you might also see it be eaten with yogurt or alone with olive oil and vinegar.